844-914-1942

 Worried about getting a flight during the holidays or for a major event?
 Fractional ownership programs are built to handle high demand.
 Management companies strategically purchase more aircraft than there are shares sold—sometimes by as much as 25%—to create a buffer.
 This surplus capacity ensures that even during peak travel periods, a jet is available for you.
 While you may need to book a bit further in advance for major holidays, the system is designed to prevent the availability issues that can plague other forms of travel.
 This reliability is one of the core promises of a quality fractional program.

-Where Can You Fly?
+Where Can You Fly With Your Jet Share?

 One of the greatest benefits of private aviation is the freedom to fly where you want, when you want.
 Fractional ownership gives you access to thousands of airports that commercial airlines can't serve.
 In the U.S. alone, you can land at over 5,000 airports, allowing you to get much closer to your final destination, whether it's a remote business site, a secluded vacation spot, or a small town.
 This dramatically cuts down on ground travel time and lets you operate on your own schedule.
 You’re no longer tied to major hubs, opening up a world of travel possibilities.